replit/blog/posts/anyone-can-code-week1.md

 Motivation is key to any project, especially something brand new.
 I will have help from a few experts to guide me to what types of tutorials and resources I should use (I will be sharing these with you too).
 A task like this is not something that will magically appear overnight.
 It will be a step-by-step process that involves a lot of learning, creating, fixing, re-creating, and testing and hopefully an end product that is functional and aesthetically appealing.

 I’m excited to share my journey with you over these next six weeks!
+(Find week two's post [here](https://blog.repl.it/anyone-can-code-week2)).

 P.S.
 If you’ve got any friends or family members who you think would like to follow along (or who have been talking about making a website or trying to understand what is this “coding” thing), please share!